-General (Financial) Power of Attorney Form – Contrary to the enduring nature of a durable POA, a general POA will be abandoned in the case that the principal is determined to be in a state of incapacity.
+General (Financial) Power of Attorney Form – Contrary to a durable POA, a general POA will be abandoned in the case that the principal is determined to be in a state of incapacity.

-Minor Child Power of Attorney Form – Also referred to as a Delegation of Parental Powers, this contract legally entitles a parent to delegate a responsible individual to take charge of the care of their child in the circumstances both the parent and individual mutually agree to.
+Minor Child Power of Attorney Form – Also referred to as a Delegation of Parental Powers, the contract legally entitles a parent to delegate a trusted person with permission to care for their child/children.

-Motor Vehicle Power of Attorney (Form ITD 3368) – The Idaho Transportation Department issued this limited power of attorney form to allow vehicle owners in the state to “endorse, release, or transfer all registration documents” to an attorney-in-fact, among other options concerning a motor vehicle POA.
+Motor Vehicle Power of Attorney (Form ITD 3368) – Created by the Idaho Transportation Department to allow vehicle owners to “endorse, release, or transfer all registration documents” to an agent.

 - Signing Requirements